aaron-price/sweet-render/README.md

 There's actually a lot more than meets the eye.

-The element tag (wrapping "div" or "ul") can have an opening tag and a different closing tag depending on whether the element takes attributes
+The element tag (whatever wraps around "div", "ul", etc.) can have an opening tag and a different closing tag depending on whether the element takes attributes.

 So you can have element and attribute segments joined (default) or totally separate by overriding the defaults like this: